Grendel61/ros-visualization/README.md

 - Enter on the command line `gazebo`
 - Follow the [Gazebo tutorials](http://gazebosim.org/tutorials?cat=get_started)
 ## Using MoveIt
-Easy-to-use robotics manipulation platform for developing applications, evaluating designs, and building integrated products
+MoveIt is an easy-to-use robotics manipulation platform for developing applications, evaluating designs, and building integrated products
 - Start the ros-visualization container with a `docker run` (see above)
 - Start a terminal window from within the Container.
 - Enter on the command line `roslaunch panda_moveit_config demo.launch rviz_tutorial:=true`